burtenshaw/RelGraph/readme.md

-# plan
+# Plan

-Build a knowledge graph of relations between characters, and map their relations based on learnt common relations.
+Build a knowledge graph of relations between characters, and map the relations between character age groups based on learnt relation types.

-# steps :
+# TODO :

 - [x] parse entity sentences using annotation and neural corefernece
 - [x] embed using bert